 How Does the Claim Process Work?

 To file this claim, you or your attorney must file the charge of discrimination at a local EEOC office.
 You can discover which location is nearest to you here.
-The Connecticut EEOC attorneys at Garrison, Levin-Epstein, Fitzgerald, & Pirrotti, P.C. can also assist you throughout the claims process.
+The Connecticut EEOC lawyers at Garrison, Levin-Epstein, Fitzgerald, & Pirrotti, P.C. can also assist you throughout the claims process.

 After the claim is filed, the EEOC will investigate the incident and notify the employer of the charges against them.
 The EEOC may determine that discrimination is found, no discrimination is found, or they do not have enough information to render a decision.
 Depending on the findings, the following actions can take place: